rraggl/rraggl/_posts/2016-04-02-Moving-to-Jekyll.md

 Now, importing my posts from Wordpress was the next task and it turned out to be quite a pain in the ass: The recommended WP-plugin did not work for me and I could not run the script (or at least I did not know how).
 So I had to copy and paste everything by hand.
 Hmm, there must be an easier way...
 And yes, there was: a nifty little text editor called "Atom" that I had wanted to try out for some time works great.
 Still copy and paste, but the workflow is a lot easier.

 I know, I know, the site does not look like much right now, but please keep in mind that I am still trying to get the hang of this, so please bear with me.
 The content on here is at the moment more important than the looks.
 And yes, I know, links are not working yet, some have altogether disappeared, the formatting is off and there are still a bunch of other things to be fixed.
+Have patience with me, I'll get there!

 If you want to leave me your thoughts, please feel free to do so either by Twitter (@rraggl) or by using the mail form on the site.